Most people worry about how to clean a car seat after some dark, smelly liquid has already left its mark.

 Some people use stain removers like Shout or carpet cleaner in place of dedicated car seat soap.
 In fact, I used a bottle of carpet cleaner with a built-in brush to remove the oil stains on the back seat of my Corolla and it worked pretty well.
 But if you decide to go with an unconventional soap, test it on a small, less visible area first to make sure it doesn’t stain.

-One of the most important things to understand about how to clean cloth car seats is to make sure you don’t use too much soap.
+One of the most important things to understand about how to clean seats is to make sure you don’t use too much soap.
 You are cleaning the upholstery.
 You do not want the soap to seep into the padding underneath.
 That’s why it’s best to work in small areas and apply the soap as you go.

 Isolate the area you want to clean and apply soap.
 Use the brush to agitate the dirt (but don’t be so rough that you damage the fibers).
 Then wipe the dirt away with your microfiber towel.
 Suck up what’s left with the vacuum.
 This should speed up the drying process, too.
 You could also park the car in the sun, open the windows and/or stick a couple of fans inside it to help the seats dry faster.

-How to clean leather car seats in car
+How to clean a car seat: leather

 Like cloth seats, begin by vacuuming as much dirt as you can from the surface of the seat and its crevices.
 (You can use a can of compressed air to dislodge dirt in the hard to vacuum areas if you want).